SuchetMahamuni/forex-strategy-bot/README.md

 - Modular design for custom strategies

 ## 📈 Technologies Used
-- Python
+- Langugage: Python
-- MetaTrader5 Python API
+- API Integration: MetaTrader5 Python API
-- Pandas, NumPy
+- Data Handling: Pandas, NumPy
+- GUI Framework: customtkinter

 ## ⚠️ Disclaimer
 This repository is for showcase purposes only.
 Full working code is proprietary and available upon request.